Was the Ventetian Poker Boycott a Success?

 I’d be remiss were I not to address a few questions and try to provide closure to the manifestation of frustration known at the Great Venetian Poker Boycott of 2013.

-In case you missed it — and based on the number of poker games going full steam at the Venetian all of last week, many of our dearest brethren seemed to have missed the hell out of it — the forces of good boycotted the darker forces of evil during a five-day period that between July 22-26, 2013.
+In case you missed the — and based on the number of poker games going full steam at the Venetian all of last week, many of our dearest brethren seemed to have missed the hell out of it — the forces of good boycotted the darker forces of evil during a five-day period that between July 22-26, 2013.

 The question we now must ask ourselves was — was the boycott a success?

 I suppose this all depends on who you ask and how you look at things.
 Much like a glass “half full” or “half empty” argument, there is no clear answer.
 That said, I’ll try my best to provide a rear-view perspective on this issue and examine what worked versus what did not:

 Question: Was the boycott of the Venetian Poker Room a success?